Brendan Foley (filmmaker)

 Brendan Foley is a Northern Irish writer, film producer and director.

-Career

-Raised in Belfast, Northern Ireland, he has written feature film and TV series scripts for producers and studios in UK, Hollywood, Canada, Denmark, Finland, Poland, South Africa and Thailand.
+Raised in Belfast, Northern Ireland, he has written feature film and TV series scripts for producers and studios in UK, Ireland, Hollywood, Canada, Denmark, Finland, Poland, South Africa, China and Thailand.

+His most recent work includes Sherlock & Daughter a hit series for CW, HBO Max, WB Discovery and SBS Australia which he created and executive produced.
+Previously he wrote on Cold Courage, a TV series thriller for Lionsgate, Viaplay and Luminoir shot in Europe in 2019 and two seasons of The Man Who Diedfor Nordic streamer Elisa and SBS.

 He wrote and produced the 2005 action-thriller Johnny Was, starring Vinnie Jones, Eriq La Salle and Patrick Bergin.
 The film won awards including Audience Awards and Best Feature Awards from six film festivals.

-His most recent work includes Cold Courage, a TV series thriller for Lionsgate, Viaplay and Luminoir shot in Europe in 2019.
+Career

 He wrote, produced and directed The Riddle in 2006, starring Jones, Sir Derek Jacobi and Vanessa Redgrave.
 In September 2007, The Riddle became the world's first feature film to be released as a DVD premiere by a national newspaper.
 The UK's Mail on Sunday bought UK DVD rights and distributed 2.6 million copies, making the film one of the most widely watched independent films in the UK.

-During 2006-07, Foley wrote and directed Legend of the Bog, a satirical horror film set in rural Ireland, starring Jones, Jason Barry and Nora Jane Noone.
+During 2006–07, Foley wrote and directed Assault of Darkness, a satirical horror film set in rural Ireland, starring Jones, Jason Barry and Nora Jane Noone.
 It was released by Lionsgate in the US on DVD in 2009.
 Foley co-created and was a writer on Shelldon, a children's environmental animated TV series on NBC (2010–12) and Byrdland (five seasons of animated TV series in Asia with GMM Grammy).